-My work ranges from wall hanging pieces to full 3D wood sculptures.
-My wall hanging pieces are done in Cottonwood bark, which I harvest myself in a sustainable fashion from the banks of the Red & Assiniboine rivers.
-For these pieces I use an assortment of handheld chisels and gouges, and sometimes some light sanding by hand.
+Lucas' works range from wall hanging high-relief carvings, to full-round large sculptures.
+The wall pieces are carved in Cottonwood bark, which is harvested in a sustainable fashion from the banks of the Red & Assiniboine rivers.
 Many of these wall hanging pieces are inspired by the pagan legends of the Green Man and the tree spirits.
-My larger sculptures are first roughed in with a chainsaw, and then detailed by hand with a mallet and chisel.
-With all of my work I strive to create more than just a physical representation, but to imbue the piece with a distinct sense of a living presence.
-If one can look at my work and have an experience of genuine connection, then I believe I have done my job.
+Larger sculptures are first roughed in with a chainsaw, then slowly refined by hand with a mallet and chisel.
+Lucas' work strives to create more than just a physical representation, but to imbue the piece with a distinct sense of life, personality, and an internal subjective state.